PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 {{< feature-state for_k8s_version="v1.11" state="stable" >}}

-In `ipvs` mode, kube-proxy watches Kubernetes Services and Endpoints, calls `netlink` interface to create IPVS rules accordingly and synchronizes IPVS rules with Kubernetes Services and Endpoints periodically.
+In `ipvs` mode, kube-proxy watches PlaidCloud Services and Endpoints, calls `netlink` interface to create IPVS rules accordingly and synchronizes IPVS rules with PlaidCloud Services and Endpoints periodically.
 This control loop ensures that IPVS status matches the desired state.
 When accessing a Service, IPVS directs traffic to one of the backend Pods.